History of St Paul's

 A year like no other

-On 20th March it was announced that all schools would be closing, until further notice, at the start of a national lockdown due to Coronavirus (COVID-19).
-It was quickly announced that there would be no formal exam season at GCSE and A level but it remained unclear how the students would be assessed.
+On 20th March, it was announced that all schools would be closed until further notice at the start of a national lockdown due to Coronavirus (COVID-19).
+It was quickly announced that there would be no formal exam season at GCSE and A levels, but how the students would be assessed needed to be clarified.
 This ended with Centre Assessed Grades being awarded at GCSE and A level after an intense and rigorous process.
-Each night families would watch Government briefings to update us on the number of infections and deaths and current policy.
+Families watch government briefings each night to update us on the number of infections and deaths and current policies.

-At St Paul’s we immediately setup remote learning and live lessons for exam year groups, project work for other year groups and a full programme in school for children of key workers and students in care or with an EHCP.
+At St Paul’s, we immediately set up remote learning and live lessons for exam year groups, project work for other year groups and a complete programme in school for children of key workers and students in care or with an EHCP.
 We were also in regular touch with families to support pastoral care and check on progress.
-In the second half of the summer term we welcomed the return of staff and intensive subject days for Year 10 and 12 and welfare walks for all other students to prepare for the return to school.
-We happily were reunited in September with small adjustments for Year group ‘bubbles’ and a one-way system following COVID / DfE guidance.
+In the second half of the summer term, we welcomed the return of staff, intensive subject days for Years 10 and 12, and welfare walks for all other students to prepare for the return to school.
+We happily were reunited in September with slight adjustments for Year group ‘bubbles’ and a one-way system following COVID / DfE guidance.

 2021